top of page

 -

-From Narita Airport: Catch the Express Train to Ueno Station (approximately 1 hour) and then a Shinkansen to Iiyama.
+From Narita Airport: Catch the Skyliner Express train to Keisei Ueno Station (approximately 1 hour), walk across the road to Ueno Station and then board a Shinkansen to Iiyama.
 There will be several routes offered, but the Hokuriku Line is the fastest.
 Purchasing Shinkansen tickets from the automatic ticket booths is made easier by the English language option, or you can prebook here.
 Your carriage, car and seat number will be listed on your ticket.

-Once at Iiyama Station, catch the bus to Madarao (Madarao Kogen) from Bus Stop #1 and we will collect you from the bus stop when you arrive in Madarao.
+Once at Iiyama Station, catch the bus to Madarao (Madarao Kogen) from Bus Stop #1 and we will collect you from the bus stop outside the Madarao Kogen Hotel when you arrive.
 The trip takes approximately 30 minutes.
+We will contact you approximately two weeks prior to your arrival with further instructions.
 The Iiyama Tourist Bureau can help you with tickets and other information.
-Send us a message when you leave Iiyama and we will be waiting for you.
 The 2024-2025 community bus timetable can be found here and the express service here.

 One travel tip that we use to great advantage is Google Maps — type in your departure and destination, and details of train/bus lines, platforms, and departure times will be displayed.
 Japan’s electronic transport signage is also English-language friendly, and the train station staff are always happy to help.